JoshuaKaiser490/JoshuaKaiser490/README.md

 # Hello everyone! 👋

 I'm Joshua, a 26-year-old aspiring web developer from Osnabrück, Germany.
-Currently at the beginning of my journey into web development, fueled by a passion for learning and a strong interest in crafting digital experiences.
-My coding adventure is just unfolding, and I'm excited to explore the wide world of web development, from HTML and CSS to JavaScript and beyond 🖥️.
+With a solid foundation in web development, I've gained experience in both frontend and backend technologies.
+I've honed my skills in crafting digital experiences using HTML, CSS, SASS, and JavaScript for the frontend, and Node.js for the backend.
+My coding journey continues to unfold, and I'm excited to keep exploring and growing in the ever-evolving world of web development 🖥️.

 ## Outside the coding realm